VerticalRelevance/Performance-Testing-Blueprint/README.md

 `website` This is where workflows through the website are defined.
 Note how these tests consume the component tests.

+`characterization` These are where the characterization code for the various types of performance tests live.

+`controls` This is where control logic lives, e.g. automated load shaping.

 ## Pipeline Tests

 These (component) tests run in the pipeline of the service being tested.
 The goal here is to have a baseline of tests that must pass in order to prevent performance regressions. **_These things_** cover the pipeline tests.
 The pipeline tests implement a shell script runner.
 This shell script is responsible for calling initiating Locust, capturing the configuration, and collecting the reports.
 See the `pipeline` folder for examples.